Sage-Bionetworks/DCA-Data-Ingress-Docs/organize-your-data-upload.md

 ## Top Level Folder Names

 Top level folders correspond to the assay and level metadata you will be submitting.
-For example, we have `scRNAseq levels 1`, `2`, `3`, `4` and in each RFC the corresponding attribute table is converted into a schema and generates a  google spreadsheet for the Data Curator App.
+For example, for the assays `scRNAseq levels 1`, `2`, `3`, `4`, the corresponding attribute table is converted into a schema and generates a  google spreadsheet for the Data Curator App.
 See below for examples.

 The DCC will create empty, common top-level folders for you to get started.